 Alternate Work Assignment

-Under FMLA, the district may transfer an employee taking intermittent leave or leave on a reduced leave schedule that is foreseeable based on planned medical treatment to an alternate position for which the employee is qualified and which better accommodates an employee’s recovery from a serious health condition, a serious health condition of a spouse, parent, son, or childdaughter, or a serious injury of illness of a covered servicemember.
+Under FMLA, the district may transfer an employee taking intermittent leave or leave on a reduced leave schedule that is foreseeable based on planned medical treatment to an alternate position for which the employee is qualified and which better accommodates an employee’s recovery from a serious health condition, a serious health condition of a spouse, parent, or child, or a serious injury of illness of a covered servicemember.
 However, the district may not transfer the employee to an alternative position in order to discourage the employee from taking leave or otherwise work a hardship on the employee.

 Under FMLA, when an employee who is taking leave intermittently or on a reduced leave schedule and has been transferred to an alternative position no longer needs to continue on leave and is able to return to full-time work, the employee will be placed in the same or equivalent job as the job they left when the leave commenced.
 An employee may not be required to take more leave than necessary to address the circumstance that precipitated the need for leave.